enriquelara11/Bellabeat/README.md

 6. weightLogInfo_merged

 ROCCC Method to determine credibility and integrity
 - Reliability: The data has been provided by Amazon Mechanical Turk
+- Originality:
+- Comprehensiveness
+- Current
+- Cited